WeersmaLabIBD/Microbiome/Diet_Microbiome.md

 - For the purpose of a later Metaanalysis I have set dsign to 1.
 So there is no restriction on the significance and Maaslin gives coefficients and p-values for all univariate food-tax runs.
 - Growth rates are run without fZeroInflated=TRUE*

- 4.Import all Maaslin output files and merge them into one big table
+ 5.Import all Maaslin output files into R
  -------------

-*Script to import files from a folder, put them into a list, and merge them into one dataframe*
+*Import files from folder, put them into a list, and merge them into one dataframe*

-4.1 Make sure only the txt.files with individual diet factors agains all taxonomy are in Maaslin output folders.
-Transfer all other files such as PDFs and QC-files into a different folder*
+**Make sure only the txt.files with individual diet factors agains all taxonomy are in Maaslin output folders.
+Transfer all other files such as PDFs and QC-files into a different folder**

-4.2 Get a list of files in a directory
+**Get a list of files in a directory**

 ```
 setwd("~/Desktop/Data/Maaslin Files/Maaslin_Food_Tax/") #Set working dir to that containing all files that need to be merged
 file_list <- list.files()  #makes list of files in the directory
 ```
-4.3 Merge the files into a single dataframe
+**Merge the files into a single dataframe**
 *iterate through list of files in the current working directory and put them together to form a dataframe*

 ```
 filestomerge <- c()
 for (fldr in file_list) {